Skip to content ↓

 • Benchmarking attendance data to identify areas of focus for improvement

-• Providing regular attendance reports to school staff and reporting concerns about attendance to the designated senior leader responsible for attendance and the headteacher
+• Providing regular attendance reports to school staff and reporting concerns about attendance SLT

-• Working with education welfare officers to tackle persistent absence
+• Working with education welfare officers / attendance support to tackle persistent absence

 • Working as part of the safeguarding team to report and follow up concerns

-• Advising the Principal when to issue fixed-penalty notices
+• Advising the Headteacher when to issue fixed-penalty notices

 • Recording attendance on a daily basis, using the correct codes

-• Recording all attendance, accurately, on ‘Arbor’ (The academy’s Management Information System)
+• Recording all attendance, accurately, on ARBOR (MIS)

 • Recording registers in a timely manner

-• Giving attendance a high profile and emphasising the importance of excellent attendance
+• Giving attendance a high profile and emphasising the importance of school attendance

 • Making pupils feel welcome and supporting them after an absence or when late to school